snapanalytx/Data-analysis-and-visualization/PowerBI-Desktop-Modelling/README.md

 In this lab, you will learn how to use tools in PowerBI to model data to calculate several measures.

-The lab's starting point can be reached with the PowerBI linked in a zip file here **[here](https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-PowerBI/blob/master/Lab2/Lab%202%20-%20Starting.zip?raw=true)** or uploaded in the repository.
+The lab's starting point can be reached with the PowerBI linked in a zip file here **[here](https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-PowerBI/blob/master/Lab2/Lab%202%20-%20Starting.zip?raw=true)**

 ## Data